040code/040code/_posts/2017-06-26-bezier-in-clojure.md

     (incanter/view xy-plot)))
 ```

 Actually, the hand-rolled `pow` function isn't really needed.
 I could have used `clojure`'s java interop: `(Math/pow 2 3)`.
-Here I'm calling the `pow` method directly on java's `Math` class.
-I weighted the option of hand-rolling the `pow` function, showing some functional code and explaining how function are defined in `clojure` versus explaining java interop.
+In that case I would have been calling the `pow` method directly on java's `Math` class.
+I weighted the option of hand-rolling the `pow` function, showing some functional code and explaining how functions are defined in `clojure` versus explaining java interop.

 Explaining in text what the code does took me 5 times as long as writing the code itself.
 That's a great thing about [lisps](https://en.wikipedia.org/wiki/Lisp_(programming_language)) in general and `clojure` in particular: no fluff, just stuff!